Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ```
 [ERROR] In Mousetrap.main: error
 ```
-We see that the message mentions that the error occured during invokation of `Mousetrap.main`.
+We see that the message mentions that the error occurred during invokation of `Mousetrap.main`.
 We should therefore look for an error inside the do-block after `main`.

 Knowledge about anonymous functions and how to read stacktraces will greatly aid us in debugging Mousetrap applications while learning.